Yutaro AKITA

 Bio

-Ph.D. student in Economics at Penn State
+Ph.D. candidate in Economics at Penn State

 ytrakita (at) gmail (dot) com